-Why every bottle of Mother’s Garden Extra Virgin Olive Oil has the pressing and bottling dates on it.
+Why every bottle and container of Mother’s Garden Extra Virgin Olive Oil has the pressing and bottling dates on it.

 Fresh food is the best, isn’t it?
 Knowing something is as fresh as possible is as important as knowing where it comes from and that it has been produced with the utmost care.

-We hand write the vital pressing and bottling dates on to every label – and we put this at the top of our 500ml glass bottles.
+We give the vital pressing and bottling dates on to every label – and we put this at the top of our 500ml glass bottles.

 Always be sure of three things.